 Can students live on campus?

 Pacific University residence halls are open and housing students.

 Can I work from home?

-Pacific University is teaching classes in person in Fall 2021.
+Pacific University is teaching classes in person.
 Individual faculty members with health concerns can work with Human Resources to determine if an accommodation is appropriate.